pgugger/LandscapeGenomics/2019/Exercise1.md

 	cp -r ./ /home/pgugger/Workshop

-Navigate to the folder on the Desktop called "Illumina_Data", and list the files in the folder.
+Navigate to the folder called "Test_Data", and list the files in the folder.
 Remember `cd` and `ls`.
-Typically, Illumina data are given in a series of files, usually in multiples of 48 or 96, that are compressed (.gz).
-I have given you just two.
+When you get your Illumina data, they will likely come in FASTQ files, either in a series of files related to how they came off the sequencer, or as a set of files that have been demultiplexed, meaning each file represents one sample.
+If you used standard read indexing in the adapter, the sequencing center will usually demultiplex for you.
+Here, you the data are standard compressed (.gz) FASTQ files, but not demultiplexed (in fact, it is rarely done at the sequencing center for RAD/GBS data because the barcodes are inline, not standard).
+We will use `test.fq.gz` for this exercise.
+FASTQ files have four lines per read: header starting with "@", sequence read, "+" (sometimes followed by additional info), and finally quality scores for each base.

 We can look at a compressed file without extracting it:

-	zcat s_3_1_1101_qseq.txt.gz | less -S
+	zcat test.fq.gz | less -S

 `cat` is a command that will print text files to screen, while `zcat` does the same for compressed (.gz) files.
-The `|` then indicates to send, or "pipe", the results of `zcat` to `less` for viewing.
+The `|` then indicates to send, or "pipe", the results of `zcat` to `less` for more controlled viewing.
 The `-S` flag indicates not to wrap lines when longer than the screen is wide.
-If you just used `zcat` without `less`, millions of lines of Illumina data would start flashing across the screen. `less` allows you to control how you scroll and view the file.
-If you scroll down you can see the file is very long.
+If you just used `zcat` without `less`, millions of lines of Illumina data would start flashing across the screen uncontrollably. `less` allows you to control how you scroll and view the file.
+If you scroll down, you can see the file is very long.
 Press `q` to quit.

-We can find out how many lines the file has, and therefore how many reads it has, using `wc`, which counts the number of lines, words, and characters by default.
+We can find out how many lines the file has using `wc`, which counts the number of lines, words, and characters by default. `wc -l` specifically counts the number of lines.

-	zcat s_3_1_1101_qseq.txt.gz | wc -l
+	zcat test.fq.gz | wc -l

 How many reads are in this file?

-### Converting from QSEQ to FASTQ

-To convert formats we will use a PERL script I downloaded that requires the files be extracted first.
-Let's extract both at the same time

-	gunzip *.gz

-List the files to see how big they are.
-If you don't know how to show the file sizes, look at the man page for `ls` by typing `man ls` to learn about the options.

-	ls -lh

-Now make a directory to put the FASTQ files in: `mkdir FASTQ`.
-Finally, we are ready to convert from QSEQ to FASTQ.
-Note that for some programs it is useful to combine all the files into one large data file (`cat *.txt > alldata.qseq`), but we don't need to do that today.

-	qseq2fastq.pl s_3_1_1101_qseq.txt FASTQ/s_3_1_1101.fq

-This will take a while.
-In the meantime, you can run the other file too.
-When it finishes, navigate to the FASTQ folder and view one of the FASTQ files with `less`.
-Count the number of lines with `wc -l` of `s_3_1_1101.fq` and compare to the count you got for the QSEQ file earlier.

 ### Assessing quality with FastQC

-[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqc) is a convenient program for summarizing base call quality scores, GC content, possible contamination, and other information.
-Its easy to run but can be slow.
+[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqc) is a convenient program for summarizing base call quality scores, GC content, possible adapter contamination, and other information.
+It's easy to run but can be slow.
+Try it on the test file.

-	fastqc s_3_1_1101.fq
+	fastqc test.fq.gz

-When the program finishes, open the "Illumina_Data" folder by double-clicking with the mouse.
+When the program finishes, download the results files to your laptop using an FTP client (*e.g.*, FileZilla).
 Then open the HTML file by double-clicking.
 How do the Phred scores look at each base?

 ### Assessing possible contaminants with FastQ_Screen

 Let's say you want to know how much contamination is in your data.
 You might try to search (`grep`) the FASTQ for part of the adapter sequence and count (`-c`) how many sequences have it.
+But, remember we need to start with `zcat` if the file is gz-compressed.

-	grep -c 'GATCGGAAGAGCGGTTCAGCAGG' s_3_1_1101.fq
+	zcat test.fq.gz | grep -c 'GATCGGAAGAGCGGTTCAGCAGG'

 However, what if there are errors, so you don't have an exact match to the adapter, and what if there are other contaminants like your own DNA or another organism?
 One way to get a rough estimate is to use [FastQ_Screen](http://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqscreen), which will align your reads to specified genomes or sequences).

-First, we need to set up the confirguration file.
-Open fastq_screen.conf with `vi` or using your FTP client (*e.g.*, FileZilla).
+First, we need to set up the configuration file, which also represents an opportunity to learn how to edit text files in the terminal.
+Open fastq_screen.conf with `vi` (or using your FTP client (*e.g.*, FileZilla) if you prefer not to learn the command line way).
 The top section indicates the path to the [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) aligner for aligning short reads to genomes.
-The Threads section indicates how many processors your computer has available to run the analysis.
-The last section, called Database, give the path to different genomes or sequences that you want to align your data to.
-Note that the genomes/sequences must be indexed first (not FASTA) using Bowtie2 commands, which I have already done for you and placed in `~/Workshop/Genomes/`.
-Edit the path names to reflect your working directory (*e.g.*, in the Database section, change `/home/pgugger/*` to `/home/your_username/*`).
+The "Threads" section indicates how many processors your computer has available to run the analysis.
+The last section, called "Database", give the path to different genomes or sequences that you want to align your data to.
+Note that the genomes/sequences must be indexed first (not FASTA) using `bowtie2-build`, which I have already done for you and placed in `~/Workshop/Genomes/`.
+Edit the path names to reflect your working directory (*e.g.*, in the "Database" section, change `/home/pgugger/*` to `/home/your_username/*`).
 To edit in `vi`, type `i` for "insert" then use the keyboard to edit; press `ESC` to stop editing; and then save and close the file by typing `:x` (or close without saving using `:q!`).
-You can now run the program.
+You can now run the program on one example file.

-	fastq_screen --aligner bowtie2 --conf ~/Workshop/Illumina_Data/fastq_screen.conf s_3_1_1101.fq
+	fastq_screen --aligner bowtie2 --conf ~/Workshop/Illumina_Data/fastq_screen.conf test.fq.gz

-When the program finishes, download the results files to your laptop, and open the HTML or PNG file.
+When the program finishes, download the results files to your laptop, and open the HTML file.
 What fraction of reads align to the specified genomes?
 How many don't align anywhere?
 What could that mean!?

-Finally, compress the FASTQ file to save space.

-	gzip s_3_1_1101.fq
+`fastq_screen` can also be used to filter reads that map to undesired organisms (see [documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/fastq_screen_documentation.html)), but we will ignore this for the workshop.
+Furthermore, it is unlikely that reads from non-target species will map to the reference sequences that we will use tomorrow.

 ### Quality filtering and trimming reads

-For many applications, you may want to remove low quality reads or adapter contamination, especially when they are found to have substantial problems in the analyses above.
+For many applications, you may want to remove low quality reads or adapter contamination, especially when they are found to be substantial in the analyses above.
 In this workshop, we will call SNPs with the Stacks pipeline, and this pipeline already has built-in features to accomplish both kinds of filtering and quality control.
 If you were preparing your data for another purpose, you could use one of many software packages that are available.
 [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) is one that has many useful options for trimming and filtering.

-If you finish early today, you could try running Trimmomatic on one of the compressed FASTQ files (note that they are single-end).
+If you finish early today, you could try running Trimmomatic on `test.fq.gz` (note that reads are single-end).
 See [manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) for details.

-In Exercise 2, you will learn how to process the data for SNP calling in Stacks.
+In Exercise 2, you will learn how to call SNPs with Stacks.